lukassobotik/lukassobotik/README.md

 So please let me know if you have any!
 You can find me [**here**](https://lukassobotik.dev).

-[**This**](https://github.com/stars/lukassobotik/lists/long-term-support) is a list of the repositories that I want to provide long-term maintenance for.
+[**This**](https://github.com/stars/lukassobotik/lists/long-term-support) is a list of repositories for which I would like to offer long-term maintenance.
 If you encounter any bugs, please let me know about them by opening an issue in any of the [**LTS repositories**](https://github.com/stars/lukassobotik/lists/long-term-support).
 I would be really grateful for that because I could fix them as soon as possible.